-A Fixed Mindset and a Growth Mindset is the difference between failure and success.
+A FM and a GM is the difference between failure and success.
 It is the difference between whether we don’t or do have the opportunity to strive to achieve our full potential.

-By shifting from a Fixed Mindset to a Growth Mindset, we empower ourselves with the beliefs, skills and tools necessary for us to achieve our goals and the life we desire.
+By shifting from a FM to a GM, we empower ourselves with the beliefs, skills and tools necessary for us to achieve our goals and the life we desire.